phani-gaddam/btp/README.md

   --numTrace NUMTRACE   number of traces to show in the heatmap --numOperation NUMOPERATION
-                        number of operations to show in the heatmap
+                        number of operations to show in the heatmap -we, --withErrors
+                        get critical path that only shows errors in the original critical path -ee, --excludingErrors
+                        get critical path and exclude error containing nodes in identification.
 ```